NERC-CEH/nanofase-data/docs/config.md

 # Config files

-A config file must be provided when running the `nanofase_data.py` script.
+A config file must be provided when running the `nanofase_data.py` script in `create` or `edit` mode.
 Examples for creation and editing are given:
 - [`config.create.example.yaml`](../config.create.example.yaml)
 - [`config.edit.example.yaml`](../config.edit.example.yaml)